 • Saying good-bye to Elmore Leonard, reverently and irreverently • Satyajit Ray, behind the scenes • Talking to Mr. Sunglasses himself, Wong Kar-wai Read more »

-Denis F. Oliver on Three Reasons: Macbeth, about 3 hours ago.
+Tom on Three Reasons: My Darling Clementine, about 11 hours ago.

 SIGN UP to receive info on new releases, Top 10 lists, contests, giveaways, and special offers